TimHanewich/centauri/readme.md

 ## In This Project
 ![anatomy](https://i.imgur.com/6TYY0Nv.png)

 This repository provides *everything* you need to build your own Centauri quadcopter and take flight.
-The system includes:
+This includes:

 |Project Component|Thumbnail|Description|
 |-|-|-|